mr-selviraja/taskify/README.md

 ## Description

-- Taskify is a learning implementation of UI development with ReactJS using Hooks.
+- Taskify is a learning implementation of UI development with ReactJS using React hooks.
 - Along with hooks, creating custom hooks, exploring Serverless Backend i.e., firebase and React ContextAPI.
 - Further configured the app to manage state using Redux for ReactJS.
 - Finally again configured the same app to manage state using Redux toolkit that makes working with Redux much intuitive.